cicirello/user-statistician/README.md

-The Repositories category in the image includes two columns with data summarizing information about the non-forks that you own, as well as all repositories that you own, including forks.
+The Repositories category in the image includes two columns with data summarizing information about the public non-forks that you own, as well as all public repositories that you own, including forks.

 The key to hide this entire category is: `repositories`.